Cardiac Stress Test & Nuclear Stress Test

-- for the day.
-If you use a blood sugar meter, please bring it along to the test.
+- If you use a blood sugar meter, please bring it along to the test.

 - Wear/bring pants or shorts that are easy to move in and soft-soled shoes.

-- were told not to take certain drugs, bring them with you and take them after the
+- If you were told not to take certain drugs, bring them with you and take them after the test.

 - You will be asked to sign a consent form for the stress portion.

-The “rest” images for a nuclear stress test will be done on a separate day and will be compared with the stress images done after the “stress” portion of the test.
+The “rest” portion of the nuclear stress test will be done on a separate day and will be compared with the stress images done after the “stress” portion of the test.
 On this day we ask that you do not eat any food for 3 hours prior to the test.
 You may drink water or juice and you can take your medications as usual.
 Enter through the main hospital entrance and go to radiology.